-The Ephemera Collection includes a wide variety of printed materials that show the material culture of Richmond.
-These documents include programs, postcards, holiday cards, invitations, theater playbills, broadsides, menus and scrapbooks.
+The Ephemera Collection documents Richmond’s material culture through objects that include programs, postcards, greeting cards, invitations, theater playbills, broadsides, menus and scrapbooks.